cylc/cylc-doc/src/7-to-8/major-changes/config-changes.rst

 Platforms
 ---------

 .. seealso::

    - :ref:`Platforms at Cylc 8. <majorchangesplatforms>`
    - :ref:`System admin's guide to writing platforms. <AdminGuide.PlatformConfigs>`

-At Cylc 7 job hosts were defined to indicate where a job should run, at Cylc 8 use Platforms.
+At Cylc 7, job hosts were defined to indicate where a job should run.
+At Cylc 8, this has been replaced by Platforms.

 .. code-block:: diff

     [runtime]
         [[model]]
    -        [[[remote]]]
    -            host = hpc1.login.1